Sign Up

 Maryland Property Tax Exemptions

-Maryland veterans with a 100% VA disability rating may be exempt from all property taxes on their primary residence.
+Maryland veterans with a 100% VA disability rating, and their surviving spouses may be exempt from all property taxes on their primary residence.
 While the normal deadline to apply for property tax exemptions is Sept.
 1, veterans can apply for this benefit at any time, according to the Maryland Department of Assessments and Taxation.
 Surviving spouses may also be eligible.

 See all Maryland veterans’ benefits.